IshaqueR/Personal_Work/C#/Learning C# Part 1.md

 This unit is a simple exercise using WriteLine and Write.
 I suggest practicing on an IDE with your own statements to see if you can do it by yourself.
 ### Unit 5: Review Challenge
 Review the work that you have done.
-Can you do it in any other ways.
+Can you do it in any other ways?
 The answer is yes, you can experiment with different combinations of the same function.
 ### Unit 6: Knowledge Check
-Review the work in this unit and ensure that all the major points are understood.
+Review the work in this module and ensure that all the major points are understood.
 ### Unit 7: Summary
 Your goal was to write code that displayed simple messages to an output console while familiarizing yourself with the syntax.
 You wrote your first lines of code using basic C# syntax.
 You learned two techniques for displaying literal-string data to the console.
 You also learned what to look for when you come across an error in your code.
 And lastly, you identified C# syntax elements like classes and methods, and the purpose of several special symbols that are known as operators.
 You've taken your first steps towards building more sophisticated applications.
 > **Note:** I took the above paragraph directly from the Microsoft module.
 Sheesh I'm too lazy, I did a lot today.
 Don't sue me XD